NAUbackup/VmBackup/README.md

   - There should be no need to alter any settings on any of the XenServers unless if firewalls are utilized anywere within the network chain, appropriate tunneling should be enabled as required.

+## CIFS (SMB) Setup
+  - Similar to NFS, a CIFS storage area to hold the backup storage will need to be configured on either a Windows server or CIFS-compatible storage device and the corresponding mount area made available to all the XenServer hosts.
+  - Again, since XenServer natively supports CIFS connections, no firewall modifications should be necessary on the XenServer end.

 ## Installation
  1. Copy VmBackup.py to a XenServer local execution path.